 Justice Willett’s long history of nonprofit board service includes the Texas Commission on Volunteerism & Community Service, Big Brothers Big Sisters, SafePlace, the Honors College at Baylor University, Austin Community Nursery Schools, the Texas Lyceum, the National Fatherhood Initiative, ConSource, the Harlan Institute, and others.

-Justice Willett's wife, Tiffany, has served in the Texas Senate and also in the White House, where she was Education Director for the President’s Commission on White House Fellowships.
-She most recently worked for Texas CASA, which advocates for abused and neglected children in the court system.
-They have three young children: Jacob, Shane-David, and Genevieve.
+His wife, Tiffany, worked in the Texas Senate and later in the White House, where she was Education Director for the President’s Commission on White House Fellowships.
+She most recently worked at Texas CASA, which advocates for abused and neglected children in the court system.
+They are the exhausted co-founders of three wee Willetts: Jacob, Shane-David, and Genevieve.

 Justice Willett’s current term ends December 31, 2018.